What types of gifts work best for hurt kids?

 As a result, most games foster a very unhealthy level of competition rather than fun and the pieces are often scattered from here to next year the first time the kids are left to their own devices to play them.
 Most toys (including cars, trucks, baby dolls, and barbies) are either destroyed, traded, abused, or aren’t developmentally appropriate for my kids.
 This has created a lot of stress over the years, too.
 They also lose interest in most toys fairly quickly simply because they don’t know what to do with them.
 They were deprived of play in their early years and to this day still don’t know how to actually play, use a toy, or even how to properly care for what they receive.

-Another big issue we’ve had especially with things like race tracks, art sets, and robotics kits is they are too flimsy to work as advertised or expected.
-That’s always a huge disappointment!
-Furthermore, the kids aren’t able to reassemble them on their own after they’ve been cleaned up and put away after the big day.
+Another big issue we’ve had especially with things like race tracks, pottery sets, and robotics kits is they are too flimsy to work as advertised or expected.
+Either that or they’re too complicated and have too many tiny little pieces involved to be enjoyed.
+That’s always a huge disappointment for eveyrone!
+Furthermore, the kids are rarely ever able to assemble them the first time without help and are even less likely to be able to reassemble them or use them correctly once things have been cleaned up and put away after the big day is over.
 Consequently, key pieces end up missing or broken or the item simply goes unused because it’s too frustrating for them to enjoy.

 Electronics and cash get their own categories.
 I can’t say they’re a solid “no”, especially for older kids, but both do need careful consideration.
 Video games are fun, but they’re also quite stimulating and addictive, especially for brains and emotions that are still trying to heal.
 In today’s day and age, many of them also contain crude, rude, or graphically violent images, humor, and themes that many justify as “suitable” for kids, but are a disaster for mine.